-The EEO Rule re-codifies the FCC's long-held requirements that the licensees and permittees of all commercial and noncommmercial AM, FM, TV, Class A TV, low power television ("LPTV"), Low Power FM, and international broadcast stations afford equal opportunity in employment to all qualified persons and ensure that no person shall be discriminated against in employment on the basis of race, color, religion, national origin or sex.
-The Commission has stated that a station that discriminates against minorities or women is not responsive to the needs and interests of the entire community and thus will not be able to fulfill its responsibilities as a public trustee, and that, furthermore, unlawful discrimination raises an issue as to the basic character of a licensee.
-All broadcast permittees and licensees, regardless of staff size, are subject to the rule requiring equal employment opportunity and prohibiting unlawful employment discrimination.
+The EEO Rule re-codifies the FCC's long-held requirements that the licensees and permittees of all commercial and noncommercial AM, FM, TV, Class A TV, low power television ("LPTV"), Low Power FM, and international broadcast stations (i) afford equal opportunity in employment to all qualified persons; and (ii) ensure that no person is discriminated against in employment on the basis of race, color, religion, national origin or sex.
+The Commission has stated that a station that discriminates against minorities or women is not responsive to the needs and interests of the entire community and thus will not be able to fulfill its responsibilities as a public trustee, and that unlawful discrimination raises an issue as to the basic character of a licensee.
+All broadcast permittees and licensees, regardless of staff size, are subject to the rule requiring them to provide equal employment opportunity and to avoid unlawful employment discrimination.